 - Arrange field trips to campaign offices.
 Volunteer to decorate empty storefronts for the election. - Have students conduct a poll or survey in the community.
-Include activities that incorporate math skills such as tallying votes and graphing results. - Divide the class into political parties and have each group write and produce its own video and/or radio commercials.
-Have groups produce their own bumper stickers, t-shirts, campaign buttons, etc. - Place student-drafted announcements and press releases about your event in local publications. - Have students write letters to the editor of local newspapers encouraging people to vote on Election Day. - Take a field trip to the town office or municipal voting place to see the actual voting booths and the ballot box or voting machines.
+I nclude activities that incorporate math skills such as tallying votes and graphing results. - Divide the class into political parties and have each group write and produce it's own video and/or radio commercials using camcorders and/or audiocassettes.
+Have groups produce their own bumper stickers, T-shirts, campaign buttons, etc. - Place student-drafted announcements and press releases about your event in local publications. - Have students write letters to the editor of local newspapers encouraging people to vote on Election Day. - Take a field trip to the town office or municipal voting place to see the actual voting booths and the ballot box or voting machines.